-A gilded tapestry
+A gilded tapestry - the rerun

 It started with the tapestry.
 Made these to mimic some I saw in Santa Fe.
 Quite simple: Buy the fabric.
 Cut the fabric.
 Sew a tiny zigzag stitch around all sides about 1/4" inside the raw edge.
 Fray the edge.